berensp/berensp.github.io/_posts/2023-03-11-solvitur-currendo.md

 description: It is solved by running.
 ogimage: tahoe.half.02.png
 ---
 The other day I had the most profound experience.

 There was I, loping down the [Historic Trail on Mount Sutro](/twin-peaks-mt-sutro/), and as I run past this particular point, the podcast episode that I had listened to on this very path some seven days prior begins *re-*playing in my brain.
-Almost verbatim—and mine is not an exceptional memory by any means.
+Almost verbatim — and mine is by no means an exceptional memory.

 <center>
 <img src='/assets/videos/historic.trail.slow.gif'>